 Choosing Another Payment Plan

-With federal student loans, you may qualify for income-driven repayment plans.
-With these plans, your discretionary income and family size determine how much you pay on a monthly basis.
-This can be helpful for those in entry-level, lower paying positions, as they could pay less monthly early on.
+Income-driven repayment plans use your discretionary income and family size to determine how much you pay on a monthly basis.
+This can be helpful for those in entry-level, lower-paying positions, as they could pay less monthly early on.

-As your financial situation improves, your monthly payment minimum increases in turn (and vice versa ).
+As your financial situation improves, your monthly payment minimum increases in turn (and vice versa).
 Remember that income-based repayment plans often have longer terms, which could mean you end up paying more interest over the life of your loans.
+Three types of income-driven repayments include PAYE, REPAYE, and ICR plans.

 Exploring Your Employee Benefits